mvdicarlo/postybirb/README.md

-# BEING REMADE
+# Legacy Version
-Currently PostyBirb is being remade.
-All of it is available on branch PB-Next
+PostyBirb was remade and this branch is kept to track legacy code.

 # PostyBirb